Music 3000

-Music 3000 (known in North America as Funkmaster Flex's Digital Hitz Factory) is a music video game developed and published by Jester Interactive exclusively for PlayStation 2.
-It is the only rhythm game to feature Funkmaster Flex in the title for release in North America.
+Music 3000 (known in North America as Funkmaster Flex's Digital Hitz Factory) is a music sequencer program and music video game developed and published by Jester Interactive exclusively for PlayStation 2.
+In North America, it was published by XS Games.
+The game is a sequel to Music 2000 from 1999.
+It is the second rhythm game to feature Funkmaster Flex in the title after MTV Music Generator 2.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 Official U.S. PlayStation Magazine called it "One of the most comprehensive entries in the music-creation genre."
 IGN said of the game, "The Voice 2 Music feature is enough to merit that purchase by itself."
 PSM said, "With patience, DHF can deliver with massive funkmaster flexibility."
 However, Game Informer said that Jester Interactive had "screwed up the once-intuitive interface, replacing it with this monstrosity, which makes everything dependent on using the right analog stick and the clumsy R3 button."